TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 ---

 ### 6 Trade-offs & notes
-- Simplicity vs. timing: combinational implementation is easy to verify but slow.
-Alternatives for synthesis: multi-cycle or pipelined multiply/divide units, or a long‑latency functional unit.
+- Simplicity vs. timing: My combinational implementation is easy to verify but slow.
+Even though I did make optimisations when computing products, the design is not synthesizable.
+Alternatives for synthesis were the following: multi-cycle or pipelined multiply/divide units, or a long‑latency functional unit.
-- Only two modules changed: `alu.sv` (wider `ALUCtrl`, M logic) and `control.sv` (wider `ALUCtrl` output, M decoding).
+- On the other hand, only two modules changed: `alu.sv` (wider `ALUCtrl`, M logic) and `control.sv` (wider `ALUCtrl` output, M decoding).
 No structural changes to pipeline or hazards.

-Summary
-- RV32M support implemented in ALU + control with unique 5‑bit `ALUCtrl` encodings for all eight M instructions.
-- Behaviour matches the RISC‑V spec, including all specified corner cases.
-- M instructions forward and write back like other R-type ALU operations; integration is modular and local to ALU/control.
+This was benefitial in that my design was modular and integrated smoothly with the rest of the CPU, including our branch-predictor, multi-level cache, and Z-extensions.